RaneemAizouk/CABU-EICO/README.md

   3) "/Household_WASH_BF.csv"                    : Cleaned and anonymised CABU-EICO household survey WASH observations measured pre- and post-intervention for all households, including those where no stool samples were taken.
   4) "/Household_stool_WASH_BF.csv"              : Cleaned and anonymised CABU-EICO Household survey WASH observations measured pre- and post-intervention for households where stool samples were taken.

-# Data cleaning scripts
+# Scripts to generate simulated data
+1) "Scripts/0_create_simulated_data_no_seasonality.R": Generates a simulated dataset without a seasonal pattern in ESBL-E acquisition
+2)  "Scripts/0_create_simulated_data_seasonality.R": Generates a simulated dataset a seasonal pattern in ESBL-E acquisition

+# Scripts to clean CABU-EICO household survey and stool collection data
 These R scripts clean and generate the publicly available anonymized dataframes available on this repository.

- 1)  "/Scripts/0_clean_and_describe_hh_survey.R": Cleans, and links the CABU-EICO household survey stool collection data, and WASH survey data.
+ 1)  "/Scripts/1_clean_and_describe_hh_survey.R": Cleans, and links the CABU-EICO household survey stool collection data, and WASH survey data.
- 2)  "/Scripts/0_data_prep_markov_model.R": Anonymises and prepares the cleaned CABU-EICO longitudinal household survey data for the continuous-time multi-state (Markov) modelling framework in stan as well as the Cox modelling analyses.
+ 2)  "/Scripts/1_data_prep_markov_model.R": Anonymises and prepares the cleaned CABU-EICO longitudinal household survey data for the continuous-time multi-state (Markov) modelling framework in stan as well as the Cox modelling analyses.
- 3)  "/Scripts/0_Data_prep_coxme.R": Prepares the cleaned CABU-EICO longitudinal household survey data for Cox proportional hazards mixed-effects modelling.
+ 3)  "/Scripts/1_Data_prep_coxme.R": Prepares the cleaned CABU-EICO longitudinal household survey data for Cox proportional hazards mixed-effects modelling.

-# Stan model codes and scenario analyses
+# Scripts with Stan model codes for all intervention scenarios
 The following Stan-based model scripts implement the Bayesian continuous-time multi-state (Markov) models used to evaluate the intervention and seasonal effects on ESBL-E transmission dynamics:

 1) "/Scripts/Final_Stan_Codes/S2_Two_Step_Sine_NonAdd_NonCol.R": Model scenario 1A: Two-step intervention effect, sinusoidal seasonal effect, intervention assumed to affect acquisition only.
 This is the base case scenario